siribsandnes/ComputerNetworksProject/README.md

 1) A class responsible for connecting to the MQTT client, subscribing to the correct topic and defining what to do next when data has been received.
 2) A class responsible for connecting to the local database defining different methods for accessing and manipulating data in the database.

 The UI package contains the classes responsible for the GUI.
-Two of the classes simply create GUI elements using java, while the third is the controller which is connected to the FXML which defines the user interface.
+Two of the classes simply create GUI elements using java, while the third is the controller which is connected to the FXML that defines the user interface.

 The controller defines the possible actions for when a user interacts with the application.
 What happens when the user performs an action, i.e clicks a button.
 It works as a mediator between a user and application.